 There are five pages in the back with space for each challenge so you can write what you’ve learned about yourself during the exercise.
 It’s an extra step, but I think it will teach you more about your thinking habits.
 It would also be helpful to see how far you’ve come if you do the challenge again in a year from now!

 After the thought journal, I’ve included a page for your thanksgiving list.
 Add to it as you see fit throughout the study.
 Sometimes I find them most helpful on the hard days.

 2 ways to get Thought Life Challenge:

-- Buy the Kindle ebook on Amazon ($2.99) that also includes a link to the downloadable PDF.
+- Buy the Kindle ebook on Amazon ($5) that also includes a link on the last page to the downloadable PDF.